KojoOwusu/ContactApp/contactapp-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Run 'Yarn install' to install all dependencies specified in package.json

+Replace src/apolloClientsetup.ts URI with 'https://safe-earth-99320.herokuapp.com' to run on hosted backend and 'localhost:[PORT]' to run locally

 ## Available Scripts

 In the project directory, you can run: